Everything you need to know about data recovery with the Raise Data Recovery software

 Structure: the file system header (boot record), the Master File Table ($MFT), space for files:

 The NTFS file system uses the Master File Table (MFT) for files coordination.
-Basically, the MFT contains information about all files and folders holding these files.
-This information, to be specific, includes file location, name, size, date and time of its creation and last modification.
+Basically, the MFT contains the information about all files along with the folders that hold these files.
+This information, to be specific, includes the location, name, size of a file as well as the date/time of its creation and last modification.

 If the file attributes are too big for one MFT cell, the file system will allocate another cell placed in the file for the list of file attributes.

 Procedure: the file system does not delete and rather labels the file record in the MFT as unused and marks the file location in the MFT and Bitmap as released.
 The system also deletes the file entry from its directory.

 Recovery: the information about the deleted file (name, size, location) remains in the MFT.
 If the MFT record remains unchanged and the data on the drive was not overwritten, the chances for file recovery are 100%.
 Yet, if this record was deleted, it is still possible to find the file by its content with the help of the RAW-recovery method (the analysis of the raw content of the drive for the presence of files of pre-defined types, bypassing the file system structure).

 Procedure: the file system wipes the beginning of the MFT only.
 The MFT tail remains unchanged.